mabrarov/build-scripts/docker/openssl-msvc-2017/README.md

 # Builder of OpenSSL with Microsoft Visual C++ 2017

-This docker image can be used for building of [OpenSSL](https://www.openssl.org/) with help of Microsoft Visual C++ 2017.
+Docker image for building [OpenSSL](https://www.openssl.org/) with help of Microsoft Visual C++ 2017.

 ## Building